 Yogurt-making is possible when you have an Instant Pot—it is literally a button away (the “Yogurt” button, that is)!
 Get ready to whip up a healthy, tangy and creamy yogurt that will go great with granola (think: chia seeds, flax seeds, hemp hearts, goji berries etc) and/or fruit!
 Find the recipe here!

 Yogurt is good for your health!
 As you age, it’s especially important to get into the habit of eating lighter and healthier, making sure you’re taking in all the important nutrients.
 According to Yogurt In Nutrition: “yogurt is abundant in calcium, zinc, B vitamins and probiotics.
 It’s also a food source of protein and maybe supplemented with vitamin D and additional probiotics associated with positive health outcomes”.
 Probiotics help with promoting good digestive health and also gives a boost to your immune system.
 When you sprinkle some flax seeds on top of your yogurt, you’ll be getting a packed supply of probiotics and fibre!
 That makes nutrition intake more enjoyable than just gulping down supplements with water.

-Nurse Next Door’s caregivers also provide companionship, whether it’s accompanying you to the community centre for a swim or making a meal with your new Instant Pot!
+Nurse Next Door’s caregivers also provide companionship such as making a meal with your new Instant Pot!
 Read more about our companionship services here!